 NO. The permit is simply a right to cross the border and bypass COVID entry restrictions.
-You, and any travel partner, must still have a legal visa, or the right to enter on the visa waiver program (Ordinance 255 – same countries as the work remote permit + Jordan, which was added to this ordinance more recently)
+You and any travel partner must still have a legal visa, or have the right to enter on the visa waiver program (Ordinance 255 – same countries as the work remote permit + Jordan, which was added to this ordinance more recently).

 What are the conditions of the quarantine?

-You are required to stay in a quarantine hotel, at own expense, for 8 days after arrival in Georgia.
-Following the 8 days you will be tested for COVID, at your own expense, if you are clear, you will be able to leave the quarantine zone.
+You are required to stay in a quarantine hotel, at your own expense, for 8 days after arrival in Georgia.
+Following the 8 days, you will be tested for COVID at your own expense.
+If you are negative, you will be able to leave the quarantine zone.

 How many PCR tests will I need to take before or after arrival in Georgia?
 What will they cost?

-From Sept 15th 2020 onwards, there is conflicting information that you are required to take a PCR test not more than 72 hours before landing in Georgia, as well as a PCR test on arrival.
-Or that the on arrival test alone is sufficient for initial arrival.
-If in doubt, get a test at home before arriving too.
-But the on arrival test is enough for this specific entry permit.
-Tests at own expense.
+From Sept 15th, 2020, onwards, there is conflicting information that you are required to take both a PCR test (no more than 72 hours before landing in Georgia), as well as another PCR test on arrival.
+Other accounts say that the arrival test alone is sufficient.
+If in doubt, take a test at home before arriving too.
+However, the on-arrival test is legally sufficient for this specific entry permit.
+(All tests are at your own expense.)

 After your 8 day stay in quarantine, you will take and pay for one more test before you can leave quarantine.
-If you arrived on a flight after midnight on your first day, then quarantine can effectively be 9 days rather than 8.
+If you arrived on a flight after midnight on your first day, then your quarantine may effectively be 9 days rather than 8.

-Multiple reports suggest the PCR test at the airport is 250 GEL ($85 USD).
+Multiple reports suggest that the PCR test at the airport is 250 GEL ($85 USD).
 Results will be sent to you by email within 24 hours.
-That said, some people have not been made to take the test at all, and are just taken direct to their quarantine hotel.
+That said, some people have not been made to take the test at all, and are just taken directly to their quarantine hotel.

 The enforcement of PCR tests by border staff has been intermittent.
 We have received anecdotal reports of both additional tests that were unexpected, as well getting through without any testing.